-This degree plan prepares The degree and certificate plans listed below prepare students for a variety of entry-level networking and IT support jobs in the information technology field by providing job skills of installation, configuration, and support of PCs and local area networks; maintenance of PC and network hardware and software; monitoring the network to ensure availability for all system users; administration of a small to mid-sized network as well as hands-on training in new technologies such as cloud support.
+The degree and certificate plans listed below prepare students for a variety of entry-level networking and IT support jobs in the information technology field by providing job skills of installation, configuration, and support of PCs and local area networks; maintenance of PC and network hardware and software; monitoring the network to ensure availability for all system users; administration of a small to mid-sized network as well as hands-on training in new technologies such as cloud support.
 Students enrolled in the AAS degree acquire a greater level of skill and instruction in areas such as cloud computing, server management, and security.
 The coursework emphasizes hands-on, skill-building labs and provides knowledge necessary to pass industry standard certifications, such as A+ Network+, Server+, Cloud+, MCP (Microsoft Certified Professional), and CCNA (Cisco Certified Network Associate), which lead to greater employment opportunities and benefits.
 Training and certification opportunities for the MTA (Microsoft Technology Associate) infrastructure track including Windows Operating System, Windows Server Administration, Networking Fundamentals, and Security Fundamentals are included at no charge within the curriculum.
-This program is designed as a flex program, facilitating entrance in either the-fall or spring as well as providing most courses in a combination of face-to-face, online, and hybrid formats to allow enrollment for working students.
+This program is designed as a flex program, providing most courses in a combination of face-to-face, online, and hybrid formats to allow enrollment for working students.
 All courses emphasize active learning and student engagement.
 Information about this program can be obtained by calling (361) 572-6478.